lehongtrang272/CO2-calculator-ts/README.md

 }
 ```

-For more information about the request structure, please check out the file http-requests/calculate-api.http for example structure of the api request.
+For more information about the request structure, please check out the file http-requests/calculate-api.http for example of the api request.
 The file can also be used as a point of simple integration testing using Rest-client plugin on VSCode.

 ### Start the application